SethosII/minimum-spanning-tree/README.md

 Status
 ------

-At the moment Kruskal's and Prim's algorithms are implemented.
+At the moment Kruskal's, Prim's and Boruvka's algorithms are implemented.
+Kruskal can be executed in parallel (sorting is parallelized).

 Output
 ------